 You can also report identity theft to the Federal Trade Commission.
 Your report helps law enforcement officials across the United States in their investigations.
 Report it online or by phone at 1-877-ID-THEFT.

-Finally, report the scam to the Federal Trade Commission on Nigerian Scams by email at email@example.com.
+Finally, report Nigerian scams to the Economic and Financial Crimes Commission by email at firstname.lastname@example.org.